Economic effects of immigration: Fiscal

 A 2011 literature review of the economic effects of immigration found that the net fiscal effect of migrants varies across studies but that the most credible analyses typically find small and positive fiscal effects on average.
 According to the authors, "the net social impact of an immigrant over his or her lifetime depends substantially and in predictable ways on the immigrant's age at arrival, education, reason for migration, and similar".
 According to a 2007 literature review by the Congressional Budget Office, "Over the past two decades, most efforts to estimate the fiscal implications of immigration in the United States have concluded that, in aggregate and over the long term, tax revenues of all types generated by immigrants – both legal and unauthorized – exceed the cost of the services they use."
 A 2022 study found that the sharp reduction in refugee admissions adversely affected public coffers at all levels of government in the United States.

 A 2018 study found that inflows of asylum seekers into Western Europe from 1985 to 2015 had a net positive fiscal effect.
 Research has shown that EU immigrants made a net positive fiscal contribution to Denmark and the United Kingdom.
 A 2017 study found that when Romanian and Bulgarian immigrants to the United Kingdom gained permission to acquire welfare benefits in 2014 that it had no discernible effect on the immigrants' use of welfare benefits.
 A paper by a group of French economists found that over the period 1980–2015, "international migration had a positive impact on the economic and fiscal performance of OECD countries."

 A 2023 study in the Netherlands found both large positive and large negative fiscal effects depending on previous education and income of immigrant.
+Immigration for work and study from most Western and East Asian countries had a positive effect while other types of immigration, especially family and asylum immigration, were at best budget neutral or had a negative effect.